Culture of Yemen: Education

+of 2000 it is 32.8 percent.
+The education expenditure is 9.6 percent in 2001.
+In the strategic vision for the next 25 years since 2000, the government has committed to bring significant change for the education system, thereby reducing illiteracy to less than 10% by 2025.

 Architecture

 The history of architecture in Yemen begins in ancient times, when a tradition of South Arabian architecture flourished in the region thanks to the rise of city states that grew wealthy on trade.
 Developments continued during the Islamic period, displaying both local characteristics and external influences.
 The historic cities and towns of Yemen are also famous for their traditional tower-houses, built of mud-brick or stone and rising to several stories tall.
 The old cities of Sana'a, Shibam, and Zabid are designated as UNESCO World Heritage Sites.